accorto/lightning-dart/README.md

 For more details, see [documentation](http://lightning.accorto.com)
 - for component code, check the Source tabs in [http://lightningdart.com](http://lightningdart.com)
 - for form with code, check [subscribe form example](http://lightningdart.com/exampleForm.html)
+- our blog of our [Lightning Experience](http://lightning.accorto.com/support/discussions/forums/1000228577) journey

 ## Status, features and bugs